After School Programs at Whittier

 We Need Volunteers!

 After-school programs at Whittier depend on the support of our awesome parent volunteers who provide supervision and help ensure every day runs smoothly.
-It’s a great opportunity to get to know our students and deepen your connection to the Whittier community.
+It’s a great opportunity to get to know our students and deepen your connection to the Whittier community—an also have some quiet time!

 Volunteer Responsibilities Include:

-• Ensuring all students are safe and accounted for.
+- Ensuring all students are safe and accounted for.
 This includes helping students line up, supporting instructors with attendance, and communicating with families as needed if a student is absent.
-Bonus points for being handy with band-aids!
+Bonus points for being handy with the occasional band-aid!

 Scholarships & Additional Support